Rules

 Consumer: a design award for new or improved (semi-)industrial end products and smart solutions that improve and facilitate individual lives, within the realms of lifestyle, well-being, food, mobility, media and leisure.

-Design Research: a design award for meaningful, inspiring and visionary scenarios and concepts that are the result of a design practice based on solid research and that offer opportunities for the future of mankind and the planet.
+Design Research: a design award for meaningful, inspiring and visionary scenarios and concepts that are an application of design practice based on solid research.
+People are at the centerpoint of this research; the concepts presented arise from collaboration and explore scenarios for the future of mankind and the planet.

 Environment: a design award for research, new or improved systems, services and products that address complex environmental issues from a collaborative approach and bring society closer to the solution or better deal with the issues.
 These systems, services or products that are the result of cross-fertilization can provide solutions to climate change and air pollution, the scarcity of raw materials, the promotion of sustainable food production, the structural solution of traffic congestion or noise pollution, etc.